Installation#

 ) should be included in version control to ensure that the project can be reproduced on other machines.
 The virtual environment (.venv

-) should be excluded from version control, as it is automatically created and managed by uv.
+) can be excluded, as it will be recreated automatically by uv.

 Step 4: Install dependencies#